spicetify/docs/docs/development/api-wrapper/methods/keyboard.md

 :::caution

-`Spicetify.Keyboard` is wrapper of [`Spicetify.Mouse`](/docs/development/api-wrapper/modules/#mousetrap) configured to be compatible with legacy Spotify, so new extensions should use it instead.
+`Spicetify.Keyboard` is wrapper of [`Spicetify.Mousetrap`](/docs/development/api-wrapper/modules/#mousetrap) configured to be compatible with legacy Spotify.

-Look into [Mousetrap](https://craig.is/killing/mice) for more information.
+New extensions are advised to use the module instead.

 :::